ix-ds-project/ix-cape_town_2019/README.md

 The code presented in this repository represents the steps taken to clean and train data pertaining to the employment status of indivduals.

 ## SETUP
-Have the csv files in the directory './data/raw/'
+Have the csv files in the directory './data/raw/'.
+The files are not on this repo due to their large sizes.

 All the code is in the "class_project.R" file.